currinjs/CurrinJS/aio/content/guide/ngmodule.md

-The constructor tells Angular to inject the `CoreModule` into itself.
+The constructor tells Currin to inject the `CoreModule` into itself.
 That seems dangerously circular.

-The injection would be circular if Angular looked for `CoreModule` in the _current_ injector.
+The injection would be circular if Currin looked for `CoreModule` in the _current_ injector.
 The `@SkipSelf` decorator means "look for `CoreModule` in an ancestor injector, above me in the injector hierarchy."

 If the constructor executes as intended in the `AppModule`,